kellygrape/com402-16/_resources/emmet.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0uIPGgq9R5Y" frameborder="0" allowfullscreen></iframe>

-You can also check out the [Emmet Cheat Sheet](http://docs.emmet.io/cheat-sheet/).
+You can also check out the [Emmet Cheat Sheet](http://docs.emmet.io/cheat-sheet/), or download a copy of the [handout I made for class](/media/resources/emmet-cheat-sheet.pdf).